Aliases for MYO9B Gene

 GeneCards Summary for MYO9B Gene

 MYO9B (Myosin IXB) is a Protein Coding gene.
-Diseases associated with MYO9B include Celiac Disease 4 and Celiac Disease.
-Among its related pathways are Regulation of RhoA activity and Signaling by GPCR.
-GO annotations related to this gene include protein homodimerization activity and GTPase activator activity.
+Diseases associated with MYO9B include Celiac Disease 4 and Refractory Celiac Disease.
+Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and GTPase activator activity.
 An important paralog of this gene is MYO9A.

 Myosins are actin-based motor molecules with ATPase activity.
 Unconventional myosins serve in intracellular movements.
 Binds actin with high affinity both in the absence and presence of ATP and its mechanochemical activity is inhibited by calcium ions (PubMed:9490638).
 Also acts as a GTPase activator for RHOA (PubMed:9490638, PubMed:26529257).
 Plays a role in the regulation of cell migration via its role as RHOA GTPase activator.
 This is regulated by its interaction with the SLIT2 receptor ROBO1; interaction with ROBO1 impairs interaction with RHOA and subsequent activation of RHOA GTPase activity, and thereby leads to increased levels of active, GTP-bound RHOA (PubMed:26529257).